JULY 23 & 30, 2016

 Saturday, July 23, 2016 at 10:30 PM

 Saturday, July 30, 2016 at 10:30 PM

 To make your reservation call

 ABOUT THE ARTISTS

-Maryann Green has been weaseling her way out of the classroom at Rincon and University High School, where she’s been the drama teacher for fifteen years, and into the “fringes” of the Tucson professional and community theatre scene over the last couple years.
-Her last two contributions to the Tucson Fringe Theatre Festival were among the highest attended each year and she is still reeling, literally and figuratively from her successful pub crawl event, Beer With The Bard.
-Green sits on the Board of Directors for the Tucson Fringe Theatre Festival, regularly spins yarns with Female Storytellers, and is excited to make her devised theatre debut with the Etcetra program at LTW.
+Maryann Green has been weaseling her way out of the classroom at Rincon and University High School, where she’s been the drama teacher for seventeen years, and into the “fringes” of the Tucson professional and community theatre scene.
+Green sits on the Board of Directors for the Tucson Fringe Theatre Festival, and is still reeling (literally and figuratively) from her second annual Beer With The Bard pub crawl.
+She regularly spins yarns with Female Storytellers and Odyssey Storytelling and is proud to be at the helm of LTW’s Etcetera series this season.